-Students must attend all hours and days.
+• Students must attend all hours and days.

-Clinical/Satellite/Field Trip Policies
+Clinical/Lab/Satellite/Field Trip Policies

-- Failure to meet objectives due to excess absences will result in a Warning, Probation, or Dismissal from the Nursing Program. - Students arriving more than 5 minutes after the scheduled arrival time will accrue an absence. - o Students may not leave the site before the designated time. - Students missing the first week of school/clinical and any orientation days will be dropped from the program/course.
+- Failure to meet objectives due to excess absences will result in a Warning, Probation, or Dismissal from the Nursing Program. - Students arriving more than 10 minutes after the scheduled arrival time will accrue an absence. - Students may not leave the site before the designated time.
+Leaving the clinical site will accrue an absence. - Students missing the first week of school/clinical and any orientation days will be dropped from the program/course.